Requests for access to records containing sensitive personal information

 Exemptions from GDPR allows further processing of data, in the form of research, to be undertaken for historical and statistical purposes or where public interest can be proved.

 Requests to gain access to personal data in archives will need to be checked against the exemptions listed in the GDPR and the guidelines and advice available.
-Most requests satisfying the research exemption includes statistical and historical purposes.
 This research must observe the ‘relevant conditions’:

 - that the data is not processed to support measures or decisions with respect to particular individuals

 - that the data is not processed in such a way that substantial damage or substantial distress is, or is likely to be, caused to any data subject.